 Using novel 3D patterning fabrication and a combination of experiments, finite element analysis, and theory, we are developing new principles that describe and quantify the mechanics of lattice architectures because classical theories are insufficient to capture and predict the full range of their mechanical properties.
 We are bridging the gap between in-situ mechanical experiments and computationally efficient models, with the objective of developing scaling laws that can better predict the mechanical behavior of the nano-architected materials that are currently being manufactured.

-Microstructural Complexity and Hierarchy of Human Bone
+Microstructural Complexity of Biomaterials and Bio-Mimicking: Human Bone and Diatoms

 Personnel: Ottman Tertuliano (Ph.D. student in Materials Science) and Dr. Alessandro Maggi (Ph.D. student in Medical Engineering, just defended)